wisp-forest/docs/docs/accessories/various_questions.md

 #### Reason behind using owolib in the development of Accessory

-The main reason behind using owolib is down to useful API's it provides means that the development of Accessories is unhindered when it comes to UI, Serialization, Networking, and configuration.
+The main reason behind using owolib is down to useful API's that it provides which means that the development of Accessories is unhindered when it comes to UI, Serialization, Networking, and configuration.

-Such lib used to tits full extent besides minor core features.
+Such lib is used to its full extent besides minor core features.
 I decided to use such to keep development time down and allow for faster development of features instead of developing API that would be required to create a better experience.